MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/about-kusto-language.md

     using Kusto.Language.Syntax;
     ```

-## Set up your environment
+1. Define the database schema.
 In order for the parser to understand the existence and schema of a database, table, or function, the parser must be told about these entities.
-There are two ways to set up the database schema: by declaring the schemas manually or by using database schemas from the server.
+T You can either declare the schemas manually or use schemas from the server.
+For an example of how to define a schema manually, see [Define a database schema](#define-a-database-schema).
+To use schemas from the server, install [Kusto.Toolkit](https://www.nuget.org/packages/Kusto.Toolkit/).

+## Examples

+## Define a database schema

 You tell the parser about the tables and functions by adding `DatabaseSymbol` instances to the `GlobalState` instance you use with the `ParseAndAnalyze` method.
 You can declare tables by constructing `TableSymbol` instances.
 You can declare functions by constructing `FunctionSymbol` instances.
 Functions can be declared with our without parameters.
 Once you have all the tables and function symbols you can create a `DatabaseSymbol`.

-If you already have an existing Kusto database defined, you can construct all the necessary symbols by using requesting all the schema information from the server.
-The APIs necessary to load the symbols are available in the [Kusto.Toolkit](https://www.nuget.org/packages/Kusto.Toolkit/) package.

-## Examples

 ### Parse a query